Emosapien

 5. Values and Gratitude Journals

 For clients focusing on acceptance, meaning, or positive psychology frameworks, simple gratitude logs or value-aligned activity trackers can foster perspective and motivation.
+An ACT-aligned values clarification worksheet can help clients turn broad values into behavior they can review next session.

 Prompts to try: